-Around the world, use of injectable contraceptives is rising dramatically-- by 2015 the number of married women worldwide using injectables is projected to reach nearly 40 million.
-The increasing demand for injectables challenges programs to expand access to and improve the quality of services.
+Around the world, use of injectable contraceptives is rising dramatically-- more than 40 million women worldwide currently rely on injectables.
+The increasing demand for injectable contraception challenges programs to expand access to and improve the quality of services.
 Expanding access to injectable contraceptives with high-quality services helps fulfill women’s right to contraceptive choice and contributes to sustainable family planning programs.

 - Accurate information